davlgd/roadmap-gen/README.md

 - **[@bomb.sh/args](https://bomb.sh/docs/args/api)** - CLI argument parsing
 - **[ESLint](https://eslint.org/)** - Code quality and consistency

-## 📈 Roadmap

-Check out our [project roadmap](https://your-username.github.io/roadmap-gen/) built with roadmap-gen itself!

-Future features:

-- 🎨 Custom themes and color schemes
-- 📊 Advanced metrics and analytics
-- 🔗 Integration with project management tools
-- 📱 Mobile-first responsive improvements
-- 🌐 Multi-language support

 ---

 **Made with ❤️ and powered by Bun**

-[⭐ Star this repo](https://github.com/your-username/roadmap-gen) if you find it useful!
+[⭐ Star this repo](https://github.com/davlgd/roadmap-gen) if you find it useful!